Abbotsford, Victoria: Public buildings

-Abbotsford contains some impressive public buildings, most of them centred on the historic Collingwood Town Hall precinct.
+Abbotsford contains several historic public buildings, most of them centred on the historic Collingwood Town Hall precinct.
 Among them is the Carringbush Library, a former Church of Christ, built between 1888 and 1889 in the classical style to the design of Jonathan Rankine.
 It is on the National Trust register.
 The Sailors and Soldiers Memorial Hall is an unusual looking free classical building constructed in 1927, on Hoddle Street.

 Housing

 Royal Terrace, Charles Street.
 Typical double-storey terrace houses in elaborate polychrome brickwork design.

 Like many of Melbourne's inner suburbs, there are few detached houses in Abbotsford.
 Residential streets are often narrow, and some streets are leafy.
 A large proportion of houses in Abbotsford are subject to heritage overlay provisions, which protect their heritage value.
 The older residential sections consist mostly of working class single-storey Victorian terrace houses.
 Some double-storey terraces are found along the railway line and off the tram line on Victoria Street.

+Many Victorian terrace houses Have been renovated and former industrial areas have been made into mixed-use developments.

-Many terrace houses in Abbotsford remain in a state of disrepair although renovations have steadily increased as the suburb has gentrified.
-Notable examples are terraces in Charles Street, and the identical pair of Dorothy and Winniefred terraces in Lulie Street, which are listed on the Victorian Heritage Register.
+Notable examples of terraces in Abbotsford are terraces in Charles Street, and the identical pair of Dorothy and Winniefred terraces in Lulie Street, which are listed on the Victorian Heritage Register.
 In recent years, many previous industrial and commercial sites have been redeveloped as housing, including sites along the Yarra River and the Denton Mills hat factory.

+Many sites have been made into apartments such as the Pace of Abbotsford which has been converted from the former Saint Crispin House shoe factory into 133 apartments, Lulie Abbotsford, (still under construction as of 2026) a development of 60 apartments near Victoria Park Station, and New Johnston, a mixed-use development with 46 apartments.